Don Bacon: The Naming Commission

-LGBT rights
+LGBTQ rights

-On July 19, 2022, Bacon and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Bacon and 46 other Republican representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.
 He said he does not believe "the government should dictate who can marry each other based on gender, race, or ethnicity."

 Drug policy

 In 2018, Bacon said that he opposed marijuana legalization as a personal matter, but that he supported decriminalization at the federal level and believed that states should be permitted to make the decision.
 Bacon supported the 2018 Farm Bill, which legalized industrial hemp production.
+Bacon voted against the 2022 MORE Act, which would have removed cannabis from Schedule I of the Controlled Substances Act.

 Economic issues

 In 2017, Bacon voted for the Tax Cuts and Jobs Act of 2017.
 Bacon has expressed support for raising the full retirement age for eligibility for Social Security for Americans now under age 40.

 Environment

 Bacon has said, "I don't think we know for certain how much of climate change is being caused by normal cyclical changes in weather vs. human causes.
-I support legislation that allows for continued incremental improvement in our environment, but oppose extreme measures that create significant economic and job disruption."
-He is a member of the bipartisan Climate Solutions Caucus.
+I support legislation that allows for continued incremental improvement in our environment but oppose extreme measures that create significant economic and job disruption."